eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/208-using_javascript/008-enabling_javascript_support_in_php_projects.md

 <!--note-end-->

-These procedures describe how to [enable JavaScript support for new PHP projects](#enabling-js-existing-projects), [add support to existing projects](#enabling-js-existing-projects), or [disable JavaScript support](#disabling-js-support).
+These procedures describe how to [enable JavaScript support for new PHP projects](#enabling-javascript-support-for-new-php-projects), [add support to existing projects](#enabling-javascript-support-for-existing-php-projects), or [remove JavaScript support](#removing-javascript-support).

-### EnablingJavaScript Support for New PHP Projects
+### Enabling JavaScript Support for New PHP Projects

 <!--ref-start-->

 To enable JavaScript support in new PHP Projects:

- 1. Go to File Menu and select**New | PHP Project**.  -Or- In PHP Explorer view, right-click and select**New | PHP Project**.
+ 1. Go to File Menu and select **New | PHP Project**.  -Or- In PHP Explorer view, right-click and select **New | PHP Project**.
 The new PHP Project wizard will launch.
  2. Enter the required information in the various fields.
- 3. To enable JavaScript support, mark the 'Enable JavaScript support for this project' checkbox.
+ 3. To enable JavaScript support, mark the **Enable JavaScript support for this project** checkbox.
  4. Click Finish.

 A new PHP Project will be created with full JavaScript support.

 <!--ref-end-->

-### EnablingJavaScript Support for Existing PHP Projects
+### Enabling JavaScript Support for Existing PHP Projects

 JavaScript libraries and features can be added to existing PHP projects in your workspace.